 In Chapter 3, we describe our initial plans, the progress of our work and the decisions we had to make during the project.
-We also present our design of a simple parallel standard simplex algorithm for Cell, and our adaptations of the ASYNPLEX algorithm (which we did not get the time to fully implement).
-This project ended up very differently from what we had anticipated; we therefore also discuss the challenges we have encountered.
+We also present our design of a parallel standard simplex algorithm for Cell, and our adaptations of the ASYNPLEX algorithm (which we did not get the time to fully implement).

+In Chapter 4, (TODO:) This project ended up very differently from what we had anticipated; in this chapter, we also discuss the challenges we have encountered.

-In Chapter 4, we provide several timing analyses of the parallel standard simplex algorithm, in order to learn how the parallelisation, number of cores, and Cell features such as vectorisation, affect the performance.
+In Chapter 5, we provide several timing analyses of the parallel standard simplex algorithm, in order to learn how the parallelisation, number of cores, and Cell features such as vectorisation, affect the performance.
 We also discuss features we did not get the time to implement, and give several pieces of advice to the researchers that will build upon our work.

-Finally, in Chapter 5, we present our conclusions and summarise our suggestions for future work.
+Finally, in Chapter 6, we present our conclusions and summarise our suggestions for future work.